CQCL/pytket-qiskit/docs/index.md

-IBM's [Qiskit](https://www.ibm.com/quantum/qiskit) is an open-source framework for quantum computation, ranging from high-level algorithms to low-level circuit representations, simulation and access to the [IBMQ](https://www.research.ibm.com/ibm-q/) Experience devices.
+IBM's [Qiskit](https://www.ibm.com/quantum/qiskit) is an open-source framework for quantum computation, ranging from high-level algorithms to low-level circuit representations, simulation and access to the IBM quantum devices and simulators.

 `pytket-qiskit` is an extension to `pytket` that allows `pytket` circuits to be run on IBM backends and simulators, as well as conversion to and from Qiskit